Why is constrained neural language generation particularly challenging?: Constrained Natural Language Tasks

-\paragraph{\textbf{Text Simplification}} Text simplification is designed to reduce the text complexity, while preserving its original meaning.
-In the literature, simplification has been addressed at multiple levels: \textit{i) lexical simplification} focused on replacing complex words or phrases with simpler alternatives; \textit{ii) syntactic simplification} alters the syntactic structure of the sentence; \textit{iii) semantic simplification} paraphrases portions of the text into simpler and clearer variants.
-End-to-end models attempt to combine all these steps.
-Text simplification is both \textit{conditional and constrained text generation}; we are conditioning on the input complex text to generate a simpler version, accounting for constraints such as higher readability, simpler vocabulary, and shorter sentence length than the complex input. \paragraph{\textbf{Text Style Transfer}} Style transfer has its origins in computer vision applications for image-to-image translation and more recently has been used in natural language processing applications for machine translation, sentiment modification to change the sentiment of a sentence from positive to negative and vice versa, word substitution decipherment and word order recovery \cite{hu2017toward}.
+\paragraph{\textbf{Text Style Transfer}} Style transfer has its origins in computer vision applications for image-to-image translation and more recently has been used in natural language processing applications for machine translation, sentiment modification to change the sentiment of a sentence from positive to negative and vice versa, word substitution decipherment and word order recovery \citep{hu2017toward}.
 Text style transfer is designed to preserve the information content of a source sentence while altering the way it is delivered to meet desired presentation constraints.
 Textual content is disentangled from the style in which it is presented, and manipulating stylistic attributes can be done without parallel aligned data between source and target styles.
 Text style transfer is an instance of both \textit{conditional and constrained text generation} given that we condition on the given source text and constrain the transferred sentences to stylistically match target examples.

 \paragraph{\textbf{Question Answering}}